Best daily deals

 Ryan Haines / Android Authority

 On the imaging front, you get capable 50MP primary shooters on both, the Galaxy S22 Plus and Pixel 7 Pro.
-The primary cameras have plenty of resolution to capture fine details, even if that 50MP figure doesn’t sound impressive against the larger 108 or 200MP smartphone cameras we’ve seen of late.
+The primary cameras have plenty of resolution to capture fine details, even if that 50MP figure doesn’t sound impressive against the larger 108 or 200MP smartphone cameras we’ve seen recently.
 Moreover, the Pixel 7 Pro holds onto the same Samsung GN1 sensor that produced excellent results last year.

 The Galaxy S22 Plus and Pixel 7 Pro boast similar cameras on paper, but only one offers a flourish of features.